MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/roworderpolicy.md

 (such as an application ID or a tenant ID) and the data ingested into the table is unlikely to be pre-ordered according to this column.

-Control commands which allow to manage policy of Row Order [destinated here](../management/roworder-policy.md).
+Control commands for managing Row Order policies can be found [here](../management/roworder-policy.md).